seyhajin/monkey2/modules/monkey/docs/language/pointers.md

 myPtr=VarPtr i
 Print myPtr[0]
 ```
-Will print 1, the value of i.
+Will print 1, the value of `i`.
-Note you can use pointer arythmetics with the index operator([]) but you have to be sure you have access to that part of the memory or you'll get a memory acces violation!
+Note you can use pointer arythmetics with the index operator(`[]`) but you have to be sure you have access to that part of the memory or you'll get a memory access violation!

 #### Dereferencing with ->